 “As the owner of the bridge, we are extremely proud of the finished structure,” said Ray Krisciunas of MTO.
 “The use of UHPC enabled us to obtain our intended objective of an open, aesthetically pleasing, and welcoming bridge, which was also economical and durable.
 It will now form the baseline design for a number of other planned overpasses on this section of the Trans-Canada Highway.”

 The use of precast elements made it possible to eliminate all the formwork on the bridge’s overhang.
 This enhanced safety for construction workers, who did not have to work above live traffic.

 Because the use of precast concrete made it unnecessary to form and cure concrete on-site, the project was completed in 80% of the time required with conventional methods.
 Each of the 16 girders per span was erected in only 15 minutes.

 In September 2013, PCI gave the project its Design Award in the “Main Span 76–150 Feet” category as well as the prestigious Harry H. Edwards Award.
 The Edwards award showcases “fresh, uninhibited concepts that hold the potential to move the industry to the next generation of technology.”

-Judges for the Harry H. Edwards Award said the Hodder Avenue Overpass was chosen for its cutting edge, innovative solution to a typical freeway bridge.
+Judges for the Harry H. Edwards Award said the Hodder Avenue Underpass was chosen for its cutting edge, innovative solution to a typical freeway bridge.
 They said it could be a cornerstone for the future of rapid bridge replacements across North America.